creyD/entro.py/README.md

 # Entropy Calculator

-Written in Python, this calculates the information entropy of a given string or file.
+Written in Python, this calculates the information entropy and maximum entropy of a given string or file.

 ## How does this work?